780Farva/LibreWolf-Settings/README.md

 10. Prohibit the use of the screen lock API
 11. Block auto-playback of audio and video
 12. Search settings (disabling all possible hints, etc.)
+13. Disable screen sharing
+14. Disable the ability to capture screen content or parts of the screen

 ### Various browser tweaks
 1. Allow the installation of unsigned extensions (outside addons.mozilla.org)